goshaQ/RESIDE/Readme.md

   * `rel2id` is the mapping of relation to its id.
   * `max_pos` is the maximum position to consider for positional embeddings.
   * Each entry of `train`, `test` and `valid` is a bag of sentences, where
-    * `X` denotes the sentences in bag as the list of list of word indices.
+    * `X` denotes the sentences in bag as the list of list of word indices for GloVe and list of text sentences for ELMo.
     * `Y` is the relation expressed by the sentences in the bag.
     * `Pos1` and `Pos2` are position of each word in sentences wrt to target entity 1 and entity 2.
     * `SubPos` and `ObjPos` contains the position of the target entity 1 and entity 2 in each sentence.